Human-Rights-Map-1008x567

 Identified industry issues

 The Global Slavery Index estimates that there are over 1.8m modern slavery victims in Indonesia, 396,000 in Vietnam and 401,000 in Thailand.
 The problem is particularly bad in the fishing and seafood industry with systematic violations of rights and forced labour, such as workers being forced to pay a fee to get a job.
 The risk is exacerbated by the wide use of migrant labour.
-Additionally, each country also scores poorly on the ITUC Global Rights Index, which measures access to trade union rights.
+In 2025, each country scored poorly on the ITUC Global Rights Index, which measures violations of workers’ rights and freedoms that form the basis of the democratic rule of law and fair working conditions for all.

 How Co-op is taking action